dynamicflow/rest-hapi-customers/README.md

 Is a simple project to show how to build a RESTful API using Hapi framework

 # Requirements
-* install and setup nodejs version 4.2
+* install nodejs version 4.2.^
-* install npm
+* install npm 2.4.^
-* install mysql
+* install mysql 5.5.^

 # Installation
+In order to have a clean installation you must create the database and build the project.

 ## Database Creation
 Create a database named *test* and grant all on this database to user *test* identified by *test*